searchspring/snap/packages/snap-logger/README.md

 ## `emojis` property
-When using log emojis, the logger's `emoji` property contains various emojis
+The `emoji` property contains various emojis that can be used

 The following emojis are available: